Republic of Crimea (1992–1995): Relations with Ukraine

-At first Crimean authorities attempted to claim that it was a sovereign Republic albeit with a relationship with Ukraine.
-On 5 May 1992, the Crimean legislature declared conditional independence, but a referendum to confirm the decision was never held amid opposition from Kyiv.
+At first Crimean authorities attempted to claim that it was a sovereign republic, albeit with a relationship with Ukraine.
+On 5 May 1992, the Crimean legislature declared conditional independence, but a referendum to confirm the decision was never held, amid opposition from Kyiv.

 On 17 December 1992, the office of the Ukrainian presidential representative in Crimea was created.
-In January 1993 the previous months' creation of the office of the Ukrainian presidential representative in Crimea caused a wave of protests.
+This led to a wave of protests.
 Among the protesters that created the unsanctioned rally were the Sevastopol branches of the National Salvation Front, the Russian Popular Assembly, and the All-Crimean Movement of the Voters for the Republic of Crimea.

 In February 1994 the Ukrainian Parliament issued an ultimatum to Crimea, which had just elected the pro-Russian Meshkov, giving it a month to harmonise its laws with Ukraine.
-However Meshkov did try to institute a number of symbolic measures, such as harmonising the time with Russia rather than Ukraine.
+Meshkov, however, tried to institute a number of symbolic measures, such as harmonising the time with Russia rather than Ukraine.

 Relations with Russia

 Russian politicians had from the time of Ukraine's independence questioned the 1954 transfer of Crimea, including prominent politicians such as mayor of Moscow Yury Luzhkov and Vladimir Zhirinovsky.
 In October 1991 Russian Vice President Alexander Rutskoi, on a visit to Kyiv, claimed Russian control and ownership of the Black Sea fleet, based in Sevastopol, and, indirectly, Russian sovereignty over the whole Crimean Peninsula.
 In April 1992 a similar resolution claiming Crimea was passed by the Russian Federation parliament.
 The Crimean Parliament's choice of flag in September 1992 was seen as mimicking the Russian tricolor.

 The status of Sevastopol, due to its strategic importance as the main base of the Russian Black Sea Fleet, remained disputed between Ukraine and Russia, with the rogue Russian Parliament staking a claim for Sevastopol in 1993.
 On 11 December 1992, the President of Ukraine called the attempt of "the Russian deputies to charge the Russian parliament with a task to define the status of Sevastopol as an 'imperial disease'".

 In April 1993, during the 1993 Russian constitutional crisis, the Russian Parliament proposed to support a referendum on Crimean independence and include the republic as a separate entity in the Commonwealth of Independent States, an offer that was later withdrawn.
 After Boris Yeltsin won his struggle with the Russian Parliament the Russian stance towards Ukraine changed.
 Yeltsin refused to meet with the Crimean President, and Russian Prime Minister Viktor Chernomyrdin stated that Russia had no claim on Crimea.

 In 1994, the legal status of Crimea as part of Ukraine was backed up by Russia, who pledged to uphold the territorial integrity of Ukraine in a memorandum signed in 1994, also signed by the US and UK.